How to draw a spooky pumpkin for Halloween

 Faber-Castell Grip 2001 mini set

-If you only want the bare necessities, then it’s hard to go wrong with this mini pencil set of two B graphite pencils and mini pencil sharpener.
+It’s hard to go wrong with this mini pencil set of two B graphite pencils and a mini pencil sharpener.
 The pencils feature Faber-Castell’s patented soft-grip design, which is essentially just raised dots to create the grip.
 The grip helps with control and prevents fingers from slipping while you’re creating your masterpiece.

 The ergonomic triangular shape ensures you can keep sketching (or writing) while minimising fatigue.
 The lead is fully bonded with the wood surround, which makes these pencils particularly break-resistant.
 No need to worry about the lead sliding out in chunks like other brands.